 14. Stir on low flame, until the mixture starts to boil well but be careful not to let it curdle and seperate.

-15. Once it reaches this stage, you can stir from time to time and let it reduce to half the original amount.
+15. Once it reaches this stage, you can stir from time to time and let it reduce to half the original amount.16.
+Now take the pan off the fire and keep a skillet on it.

 17. Add oil, and tempering ingredients and the rest of the curry leaves and pour the tempered seasonings over the Kalan and stir well.